-Asset management fees are recognised over time based on a fixed percentage of net assets under management ("asset-based"), or a percentage of returns from net assets ("returns-based") subject to applicable terms and conditions and service contracts with customers and funds.
+Management fee related to the asset and wealth management is recognised over time based on a fixed percentage of net assets or total assets under management ("asset-based"), or a percentage of returns from net assets ("returns-based") subject to applicable terms and conditions and service contracts with customers and funds.
 The Group attributes the revenue from management fees to the services provided during the period, because the fee relates specifically to the Group's efforts to transfer the services for that period.
-As asset management fees are not subject to clawbacks, the management does not expect any significant reversal of revenue previously recognised.
-The same principle is applied to the recognition of wealth management fees.
+As management fees are not subject to clawbacks, the management does not expect any significant reversal of revenue previously recognised.